Tyre Regulations

 Vehicle Energy Consumption Calculation Tool (VECTO)

-The Vehicle Energy Consumption Calculation Tool (VECTO) alongside the Monitoring and Reporting Regulation and the HDVs CO2 Standards are the major building blocks of the complex legislative framework on Heavy Duty Vehicles (HDVs).
+The Vehicle Energy Consumption Calculation Tool (VECTO), alongside the Monitoring and Reporting Regulation and the HDVs CO2 Standards, forms the legislative framework for Heavy Duty Vehicles (HDVs).